+The effective date of this updated Mineral Reserve estimation is December 31, 2022.
 The Mineral Reserve estimation is based on an open pit mine plan and mine production schedule developed by IMC.
 Processing is based on crushing and heap leaching to recover gold and silver.
-The Mineral Reserve is based on a gold price of \$1,250 per ounce and a silver price of \$17.00 per ounce.
-Measured Mineral Resource in the mine production schedule was converted to proven Mineral Reserve and indicated Mineral Resource in the schedule was converted to probable Mineral Reserve.
+The Mineral Reserve is based on a gold price of \$1,350 per ounce and a silver price of \$18.00 per ounce.
+Measured Mineral Resource in the mine production schedule was converted to Proven Mineral Reserve and Indicated Mineral Resource in the schedule was converted to Probable Mineral Reserve.

-IMC does not believe that there are significant risks to the Mineral Reserve estimate based on metallurgical or infrastructure factors or environmental, permitting, legal, title, taxation, socio-economic, marketing, or political factors.
+Neither the Company nor IMC believes that there are significant risks to the Mineral Reserve estimate based on metallurgical or infrastructure factors or environmental, permitting, legal, title, taxation, socio-economic, marketing, or political factors.
 There has been a significant amount of metallurgical testing and the infrastructure requirements are relatively straightforward compared to many operations.
 However, recoveries lower than forecast would result is loss of revenue for the project.
 There has also been some potential preg-robbing material identified in the deposit, as discussed in the 2021 Camino Rojo Report, but this does not appear to represent a significant risk.